Ainsley Maitland-Niles: 2021–2023: Loans to West Bromwich Albion, Roma and Southampton

 On 1 February 2021, Maitland-Niles joined fellow Premier League club West Bromwich Albion on a loan deal until the end of the season.
 He made his debut in a 0–2 defeat to Tottenham in the Premier League on 7 February.

 During the summer of 2021, Maitland-Niles was linked with a move away from Arsenal, with Everton reportedly interested in signing him on loan.
 The potential move fell through however, and on 30 August 2021, Maitland-Niles publicly expressed his desire to leave the club via social media, stating that he wished to go where he was "wanted" and where he was going to play.

 On 8 January 2022, Maitland-Niles joined Serie A club Roma on a loan deal until the end of the season.
 On 1 September 2022, Maitland-Niles joined Southampton on a season-long loan.

 On 16 June 2023, Arsenal announced that Maitland-Niles would be leaving the club following the expiration of his contract.

 Lyon

 On 7 August 2023, Maitland-Niles joined French club Lyon on a four-year deal on a free transfer.
-On 7 January 2024, he scored his first goal against Pontarlier in a Round of 64 match in the Coupe de France.
+On 7 January 2024, he scored his first goal against Pontarlier in a round of 64 match in the Coupe de France.

+Everton

+On 1 September 2026, Maitland-Niles signed a three-year contract with Everton.
+On 6 September, Maitland-Niles came on as a substitute for his Everton debut and scored from outside the box in stoppage time to equalise against Manchester United and secure a 2–2 draw.